vhulden/bossesunion/socialnetwork/readme.md

 ![BSTL entry](https://github.com/vhulden/governmentbythebosses/blob/main/socialnetwork/images/bstl-entry.png)

-I tried to clean the texts as best I could to get one person per row, mainly using regexes in a texteditor (TextMate).
+I tried to clean the texts as best I could to get one person per row, mainly using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) in a texteditor (TextMate).
 The rest of the procedure was as follows:

 The information is extracted using the `extractbios.py script`.
 That script is run for each edition (1906 and 1912).
 Then the two lists are combined using `combinebios.py`.
 The script attempts to remove duplicates (by eliminating matching lastname, firstname, and birthyear) and succeeds to some extent: the list of 1906 entries has 3465 rows, the 1912 edition has 3764 rows (original had 4717, but removed rows that were simply “See vol 1906” before even processing the text), and the combined has 5056 rows, so 2173 duplicates have been removed.